potable-anarchy/ARMarchy/README.md

 ### Option 3: Manual Build

-For complete control over the process:
+For complete control over the ARMarchy build process:

 ```bash
 # Clone this repository